-- confirmation_received: Sent when the user clicks on the confirmation link and before the XtdComment instance is created in the database. - comment_thread_muted: Sent when the user clicks on the mute link, in a follow-up notification.
+- confirmation_received: Sent when the user clicks on the confirmation link and before the XtdComment instance is created in the database. - comment_thread_muted: Sent when the user clicks on the mute link, in a follow-up notification. - should_request_be_authorized: Sent before the data in the form in a web API post comment request is validated.
+A receiver returning True will suffice to automatically add valid values to the CommentSecurityForm fields timestamp and security_hash.
+The intention is to combine a receiver with a django-rest-framework authentication class, and return True when the request.auth is not None.

-3.1.2 Sample use of the confirmation_received signal
+Sample use of the confirmation_received signal